onsi/gomega/index.md

 It is an error for both `ACTUAL` and `EXPECTED` to be nil, you should use `BeNil()` instead.

+When both `ACTUAL` and `EXPECTED` are a very long strings, it will attempt to pretty-print the diff and display exactly where they differ.

 > For asserting equality between numbers of different types, you'll want to use the [`BeNumerically()`](#benumericallycomparator-string-compareto-interface) matcher.

 #### BeEquivalentTo(expected interface{})